GulkoA/shrekjs/README.md

 myBindable.value
 ```

-`value` exposes the value of the binding through a custom property that allows you to interract with it as if it was a normal variable while keeping the binding reactive.
+`value` exposes the value of the binding through a custom property that allows you to interact with it as if it was a normal variable while keeping the binding reactive.

 ```js
 myBindable.value = 5